 Some STDs/STIs may be diagnosed during a physical exam or through microscopic examination of a sore or fluid swabbed from the vagina, penis, or anus.
 This fluid can also be cultured over a few days to see whether infectious bacteria or yeast can be detected.
 The effects of human papilloma virus (HPV), which causes genital warts and cervical cancer, can be detected in a woman when her health care provider performs a pap smear test and takes samples of cells from the cervix to be checked microscopically for abnormal changes.1 Blood tests are used to detect infections such as hepatitis A, B, and C or HIV/AIDS.

-Because sexually transmitted diseases are passed from person to person and can have serious health consequences, the health department notifies people if they have been exposed to an STD/STI.
+Because sexually transmitted diseases are passed from person to person and can have serious health consequences, the health department notifies people if they have been exposed to certain STDs/STIs.
+Not all STDs/STIs are reported, though.
 If you receive a notice, it is important to see a health care provider, be tested, and start treatment right away.

 - Saslow, D., Solomon, D., Lawson, H. W., Killackey, M., Kulasingam, S. L., Cain, J., et al. ACS-ASCCP-ASCP Cervical Cancer Guideline Committee.
 (2012).
 American Cancer Society, American Society for Colposcopy and Cervical Pathology, and American Society for Clinical Pathology screening guidelines for the prevention and early detection of cervical cancer.
 CA: A Cancer Journal for Clinicians, 62, 147–172. [top]